 Hi there!
 My name is Rebekah Womble.
-I’m a 27-year-old Christian woman, wife, teacher/tutor, and author.
-I currently live in South Florida, but I’m a Northern girl!
-I grew up mostly in Delaware.
+I’m a 27-year-old Christian, wife, mother, and author living in South Florida.

 The Lord graciously saved me during my sophomore year of college.
 Over time as I’ve studied theology, I’ve come to hold Reformed Presbyterian convictions.
 I affirm the WCF (Westminster Confession of Faith), which you can read here.
 But that doesn’t mean my writings are only for RPs like myself!
 Not at all!
 They are meant for any and all women to read.
 Mainly, my articles and reviews will be shaped by my beliefs in God’s sovereignty and the true gospel of Jesus Christ–that we are saved by faith alone, through Christ alone, by His atoning death for our sins and resurrection from the grave.

 The story of my transformation is not unlike any other Christian’s story, but God’s providential working in my life is worth sharing.

 I spent my early years as a city kid in Philadelphia with my parents and younger sister.
 Our environment fit all the stereotypes–poverty, drugs, and violence surrounded us and even entered into our home.
 I heard a few Bible stories from my parents but did not know anything about Jesus except that he had a beard, and was going to beat Satan up on the last day.
 Then, when I was ten years old, my mother died unexpectedly, and soon after my father became very ill and could no longer work.
 (He passed away ten years later.)
 So my sister and I moved in with our grandparents in Delaware.
 That is where I lived until I was 18 years old.